Are there any scholarships available to incoming students?

 Who should my evaluators be?

-MSU CVM requires that at least one LOR be completed by a veterinarian.
+MSU CVM requires that at least one LOR be completed by a veterinarian who is listed in one of your experience categories (i.e., shadowing, working, classroom, or laboratory.
+Family members cannot be used as evaluators.
 The remaining two LORs can be completed by veterinarians, researchers, professors, employers, or other individuals who can attest to the candidate’s qualities evaluated on the LOR form.
 The key is not “who” the evaluator is, but how well the evaluator knows the candidate with regard to the qualities assessed on the LOR form.

 Does MSU CVM require the GRE General Exam?